phughesmcr/Miski/README.md

 `world.entities.query(...)` remains available as a convenience iterator API outside the system hot path.

-`any` components are also exposed in the callback record. `none` components are query filters only:
+`any` components are OR filters and are also exposed in the callback record. `include` components are exposed without filtering membership. `none` components are query filters only:

 ```typescript
 const renderSystem = new System({